kellyghui/koskella_lab_notebook/Daily Notes.md

 --Start of Week--
 ## 9/29/25
-- Make 99TK, PT23 O/N for the glycerol stocks (using single colony from old old glycerol stock)
+- Make 99TK, PT23 O/N for the glycerol stocks (using single colony from old old glycerol stock plated 9/23)
 - Phage amplification for FRS (3 hour amplification time) + filter

 ## 9/30/25